California General Education Transfer Curriculum (Cal-GETC)

 or ETHS 141H Race and Ethnic Relations - Honors

-or SOC 141 Race and Ethnic Relations
+or SOCI 141 Race and Ethnic Relations

 ETHS 163Chicana/o Literature3